vasuadari/vasuadari/README.md

 ## Hi there 👋

-I'm currently working on [elixir](https://github.com/elixir-lang/elixir).
-Try to learning [rust](https://github.com/rust-lang/rust).
-Would be interested in collaborating in ruby, elixir, rust, bash, terraform or something exciting :)
+Elixir pro here, currently diving into Rust!
+Always down to collaborate on cool projects in Ruby, Elixir, Rust, Bash, Terraform, or anything that sparks my interest.

 ## Talks